0xwal/dsyncro/README.md

 ### Accessors

-With accessors, you can transform value on change
+With *accessors*, you can transform value on changes

 #### Examples